 Switch things up by adding chopped bacon, apple cider vinegar, and brown sugar, or try adding chopped apple, caraway seeds, and lemon juice to the recipe!

-Authentic German Red Cabbage With Blueberry & Cloves
+Authentic German Red Cabbage Recipe With Blueberry & Cloves

 The braising process helps break down the raw cabbage, making it easier to digest, and ensuring all the nutrients are more readily absorbed by the body.